faliagas/clparser/doc/tutorial-2.md

 [ [Prev <](tutorial-1.html "Basic types") ] [ [Next >](tutorial-3.html "Mutually Exclusive Options - Aliases") ] [ [Up](tutorial.html "Table of Contents") ]

-### Lesson 2: Displaying Reports and Executing Commands
+### Lesson 2: Displaying Reports And Executing Commands

-If the command line specification of basic data types is enough for your application (as it is for example the case with programs intended for scientific calculations), you can stop this tutorial after section 2.1, or proceed to Part II.
+If the command line specification of basic data types is enough for your application (as it is for example the case with programs intended for scientific calculations), you can stop this tutorial after Section 2.1 or proceed to Part II.
 In this second lesson of the tutorial you will learn how to

 - automatically display a report of command line specifications